drumber-1/mc-scatter/README.md

 Coordinates
 -----------

-mc-scatter uses often refers to the angles theta and phi.
+mc-scatter often refers to the angles theta and phi.

+Theta = phi = zero looks down the positive x axis.
-theta is the angle away from positive x in the x-y plane. phi is the angle out of the x-y. phi = pi/2 points in the positive z direction, phi = -pi/2 points in the negative x direction
+Theta is the angle away from positive x, in the x-y plane.
+Phi is the angle out of the x-y plane.
+Phi = pi/2 points in the positive z direction, phi = -pi/2 points in the negative x direction